ficusjs/ficusjs-finite-state-machine/README.md

 A lightweight finite state machine library.
 It is inspired by the [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/) library.

+**Why choose this library over `@xstate/fsm`?**

+- You want a lightweight library (1.5KB minified + gzipped)
+- State machine services can be retrieved and used in components
+- Exit actions are executed before state changes
+- Entry actions are executed after state changes
+- Guards can be async functions
+- Transitions can be delayed
+- `@xstate/fsm` is now deprecated
+- More features will be added in the future...

 ## What is a finite state machine?

 A finite state machine is a finite set of states that can transition to each other deterministically due to events.